jetzlstorfer/developing-microservices/lab5/README.md

-# Lab 5: Deploy a microservice application on a Kubernetes Cluster
+# Lab 5: Deploy a microservices application on a Kubernetes Cluster

+In this lab you will learn how to deploy a microservices application on a Kubernetes Cluster.
 <br>

 ### Step 5.1: Deploy all microservices